SeLite/SeLite.github.io/InstallFromSource.md

 # Install Selenium IDE from source #
 You'd need this only for debugging Selenium IDE, or custom add-ons that override it.

+(If you've already installed Selenium IDE, uninstall it and restart Firefox).
 [Download Selenium IDE](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/) as an `.xpi` file, but don't install it (right click at the link to an `.xpi` file >  'Save Link As...').
 Then unzip the `.xpi` file (you may have to rename it to end with `.zip`).
 It contains several `.xpi` files inside, and you want `selenium-ide.xpi`.
 Unzip it and point a proxy file to the unzipped folder.
 All that is done by the following steps for Linux.
 For Windows or Mac OS see `setup_proxies.bat` or `setup_proxies.sh` above and figure out similar steps to the effect of the following.

 ```
 cd ~/.mozilla/firefox/*.default/extensions